candlepin/candlepin.github.io/docs/gutterball/developer_deployment.md

 ## Configuration

-By default, gutterball's configuration is set up for a from source developer deployment, so you may not need an actual /etc/gutterball/gutterball.conf.
+By default, gutterball's configuration is set up for a source developer deployment, so you may not need an actual /etc/gutterball/gutterball.conf.
 If so however, the properties you can use and their defaults can be viewed in [this file](https://github.com/candlepin/candlepin/blob/master/gutterball/src/main/java/org/candlepin/gutterball/config/ConfigProperties.java).